GiulioRusso/learning/README.md

-# 🚀 Welcome to **Giulio's Learning Hub**
+# 👨‍💻 Welcome to **Giulio's Learning Hub**

-> *Empowering curious minds to turn ideas into code.*

 ---

-## ✨ About Me
+## ℹ️ About Me

 Hi!
 I’m **Giulio**, AI engineer and educator.
-I program AI model with Python and now I dedicate my time to helping newcomers break into tech — faster and with fewer headaches than I had.
+I program AI models and dedicate my time to helping newcomers break into tech — *faster and with fewer headaches than I had*.

 ---

-## 🌱 Why I Teach — *The Cause*
+## 🛠️ Why I Teach

-Learning to code changed my life.
-I believe **accessible, project‑based education** can do the same for anyone, regardless of background or budget.
+I believe **accessible, project‑based education** its necessary to *learn what matter*, regardless of background or budget.
 My mission is to:

 1. **Demystify programming** through plain‑language explanations and hands‑on projects.
 2. **Bridge theory and practice** so you can ship real value — not just pass quizzes.